When you cite ASSA-PBN, please use our CMSB'16 paper:

 ASSA-PBN allows constant functions.
 To define a constant true function, one need to use the format "probability : TRUE" (e.g., "1 : TRUE") while to define a constant false function, one need to use the format "probability : FALSE" (e.g., "1 : FALSE").

-//The definition file always starts with type=synchronous.
+//The definition file always starts with the update modes:

 //specify number of nodes